Abdomash/ml-energy-consumption/README.md

 ![](Heading.png)
 ## Overview

 A tool to help measure and analyze how different hyperparameter grid search techniques effect the accuracy and energy consumption of different machine learning models.
-The code is developed for the associated paper titled "**The Energy-Accuracy Trade-off of Extensive Grid Search for Hyperparameter Tuning**".
+The code is developed for the associated paper titled "**The Energy-Accuracy Trade-off of Hyperparameter Tuning**".

-#### Paper Link:
+#### Paper:
-- TBD
+- You can view the paper from [here](paper.pdf).

 ## Code Description